MateuszWasik/FutureNotes/README.md

-# 📝 SurfeNotes App Challenge
+# 📝 FutureNotes App Challenge

-This repository contains a note-taking application built as part of a coding challenge for **Surfe**.
 The app includes core features like saving and loading notes, as well as an @mention functionality.
 Additionally, it includes a login page and a theme selector for toggling between light and dark modes.

 ## 🚀 Features